IsiTapier/ESP32-Wifi-Audio/lib/audioKit/README.md

 ```
 Here the lyrat v3.4 has been selected.

-Unfortunately AI Thinker created a big mess with their boards using different Audio chips and pin assingments all of them using the same version number.
-You might need to make and educated guess by looking at the number after the version.
+Unfortunately AI Thinker created a big mess with their boards using different Audio chips and pin assingments, all of them using the same version number.
+You might need to make an educated guess by looking at the number after the version and if you have a 2957 board, you need to check all 3 options!

 ## Example Sketch